Understanding your benefit entitlement

 If you disagree with information that we have used to calculate your claim, you can submit a dispute.
 To support your dispute you will need to provide proof of your current circumstances.

-Help to pay the difference between your rent and Housing Benefit
+Help to pay the difference between your Housing Benefit and your rent

-If you are struggling to pay the difference between your rent and your Housing Benefit, you can apply for a Discretionary Housing Payment (DHP).
-DHP is paid in exceptional circumstances, normally for a short period.
-For more information see the DHP pages.
+If you are struggling to pay the shortfall, you can apply for a Discretionary Housing Payment (DHP).